Catherine Cecil, Countess of Salisbury

-Catherine Cecil, Countess of Salisbury (c.1590 - January 1673), formerly Lady Catherine Howard, granddaughter of Thomas Howard, 4th Duke of Norfolk, member of the House of Howard and was the wife of William Cecil, 2nd Earl of Salisbury of Hatfield House.
+Catherine Cecil, Countess of Salisbury (c.1590 - January 1673), formerly Lady Catherine Howard, was a member of the House of Howard and was the wife of William Cecil, 2nd Earl of Salisbury of Hatfield House.

 She was a daughter of Thomas Howard, 1st Earl of Suffolk of Audley End House, and his second wife, the former Catherine Knyvett.

-She married the future Earl of Salisbury on 1 December 1608, and became countess when he inherited the earldom on his father's death in 1612.
+She married the future Earl of Salisbury on 1 December 1608.
+As Viscountess of Cranborne, she performed in The Masque of Queens in January 1609.
+She became countess when he inherited the earldom on his father's death in 1612.
 Their children, several of whom died in infancy, were: